 Step 2: Cutting the Material

-We’ll get into the question “What material are pool floats made of?” shortly, but for now, we’re addressing “How are pool floats made?”
+We’ll get into the question “what are pool floats made of?” shortly, but for now, let’s understand how to make a pool float.
 First, the materials are cut according to the pattern of the final design.
 It’s essential that each piece is cut to the exact size while leaving enough material to join up with the others.

 Step 3: Printing the Graphics